Forex Trading: Navigating the Global Currency Market

 - Leverage: Forex trading often involves leverage, allowing traders to control a larger position with a smaller amount of capital.

-- Margin: The initial deposit required to open and maintain a leveraged position.
+- Margin: Initial deposit mandatory to open and sustain a leveraged position.

-- Long Position: Buying a currency pair with the expectation that its value will increase.
+- Long Position: Buying a currency pair with the prospect that its value will increase.

-- Short Position: Selling a currency pair with the expectation that its value will decrease.
+- Short Position: Selling a currency pair with the assumption that its value will decrease.

 Factors Influencing Currency Exchange Rates: